makersacademy/takeaway-challenge/README.md

 You added Fried calamari with homemade dressing.

 You added Homemade tiramisu.
               YOUR ORDER:
 1. Fried calamari with homemade dressing, £6.8
 2. Homemade tiramisu, £5
               TOTAL: £11.8
-Confirmation's been sent
+Confirmation has been sent